expo/router/docs/guides/hello-react-navigation.md

 - Prefer `app/(stack)/index.js` to `app/(stack)/home.js` + `initialRouteName="home"`.
 - Prefer `home` to `Home` for routes.
 - Prefer `Home` to `HomeScreen` for components.
-- `getNavOptions` does not allow for Fast Refresh.
+- `getNavOptions` does not allow for Fast Refresh but can be loaded statically (good for drawers and tab bars).
+Use `<ScreenOptions />` otherwise.

 - Use a React context: https://reactnavigation.org/docs/hello-react-navigation#passing-additional-props